 Once a manuscript has been through the developmental editing stage, it is time for line editing/ copyediting and proofreading before sending it off for publication.

 Overall, developmental editing is an incredibly involved process that requires great collaboration between editor and author.
 Because of the amount of time and discussions (back and forth) invested in developmental editing, we will either be friends by the time the project is over or great enemies.
 I have made no enemies thus far, only friends whom I respect and admire.
-Therefore, developmental projects are some of my most favorite projects.
+Therefore, developmental projects are some of my favorite projects.

-• Have you invested enough truth and authenticity in your characters' personalities to make their actions realistic and believable?
+Have you invested enough truth and authenticity in your characters' personalities to make their actions realistic and believable?
 (Character Development)

 "Amma was very helpful in both the line editing and developmental work.
 She spent a good deal of time and thought into her suggestions (most of which I used).
 It was a very collaborative effort.
 I would strongly recommend using Amma and I will do so again."